-“We are trailblazing a new way of doing business,” declares Minoshima.
+“We are trailblazing a new way to align our value and faculty expertise with the health system,” declares Minoshima.
 Their team, consisting of a “triad” leadership model from Hospitals and Clinics, the Department of Radiology and Imaging Sciences, and the Office for the Senior Vice President of Health Sciences, has been ambitious in their goals.
 Minoshima breaks down the many benefits of IMAGER.
 “We have been able to consolidate professional and technical operations, finance, and accounting, not to mention spending and management for capital costs, reserve, services, supplies, and other business innovations such as Radiopharmacy operations,” he says.

-The members of the IMAGER committee meet bi-weekly to review the utilization of equipment, clinical staff, physicians, overhead, and more to best budget for present and future needs.
-All clinical facility and physician payments are then pooled to collectively pay for the needs in all areas of Radiology and Imaging Sciences.
+The members of the IMAGER committee meet monthly to review the utilization of equipment, clinical staff, physicians, overhead, and more to best budget for present and future needs.
+The end result is high-value care for patients.

 “We’re looking at the overarching clinical enterprise as a business,” explains Lundergan, “instead of having a department appear only during the budgeting process, looking to fund this year’s latest and greatest equipment.”
 For a COO like Lundergan, keeping the various entities in our health system healthy and focused on shared goals is very important.
 “IMAGER is a good way to align the clinical enterprise in order to meet our goals: the exceptional patient experience, unmatched quality, and financial strength.”

-But Crabtree notes that it’s more than just the business needs of Radiology.
+Crabtree asserts that the success of their partnership is more than just the business needs of Radiology.
 “It is both the business and the coming together of personalities and cultures,” he asserts.
 “You have to have someone like Dr. Minoshima who has that alignment approach.”

 Lundergan agrees.
 “Dr. Minoshima has a great sense of value to the system.
 He’s good about thinking through the economic impact of our decisions and the changes facing health care such as fee for service and population health.
 It’s been great to have someone with his talent and personality.”

-In other words, IMAGER has been able to reduce waste and clearly articulate the value that imaging brings to the health care enterprise.
-When faced with decisions about future directions for imaging technologies, the IMAGER team can make clear, metric-driven choices rather than educated guesses.
+In other words, IMAGER has been able to articulate the value that diagnostic imaging and interventional radiology bring to the health care enterprise.
+When faced with decisions about future directions, the IMAGER team can make clear, metric-driven choices rather than educated guesses.

 For his part, Minoshima couldn’t be more clear about his feelings.
 “This is the best system I’ve ever been involved in when it comes to this collaborative and integrated relationship,” he claims.
 “I am very appreciative and impressed by our collaborative hospital leadership and their integrity as partners.”